-While the golden-colored concentrate is available at most dispensaries in states where recreational or medical marijuana is legal, medical cannabis consumers who legally grow their own cannabis at home can make their own hash relatively easily.
+While the golden-colored concentrate is available at most dispensaries in states where recreational or medical marijuana is legal, cannabis consumers who legally grow their own cannabis at home can make their own hash relatively easily.

 What is Hash?

 These resinous glands contain the highest concentration of cannabinoids – such as tetrahydrocannabinol (THC) and cannabidiol (CBD) — of the entire marijuana plant.
-As a result, hash typically contains a THC concentration between 20 and 60 percent, much higher than whole cannabis flowers.
+As a result, hash typically contains a high THC concentration between 20 and 60 percent, much higher than whole cannabis flowers.
 Some hash comes from strains that are more abundant in other cannabinoids, like CBD and cannabinol.

 Hash is composed of compressed or purified preparations of trichomes, and as such it can take on various forms, from oily to pasty to dry to sticky.
 It typically has a light to dark brown color, although in some cases it can appear black, red, and even transparent.